Heavy ion irradiation effects on advanced Perpendicular Anisotropy Spin-Transfer Torque Magnetic Tunnel Junction (September 10th, 2021)

-MATHEEIAS stands for MAgneto-THermo-Electric Effects In Antiferromagnetic Spintronics.
-It is a 48 months collaborative international project co-funded by the French ANR and the German DFG.
-The project relies on the following consortium: SPINTEC Grenoble, CINAM Marseille, TUD Dresden / Uni.
-Konstanz, and JGU Mainz, in close collaboration with FZU & Charles Uni.
-Prague.
-The aim […]
+Subject and context: The candidate will work in the frame of the MATHEEIAS project.
+MATTHEIAS stands for MAgneto-THermo-Electric Effects In Antiferromagnetic Spintronics.
+It is a collaborative international project co-funded by the French ANR and the German DFG.
+The project relies on the following consortium: SPINTEC Grenoble, CINaM Marseille, TUD Dresden / Uni.
+Konstanz, and JGU […]

 Read more